-7 important jobs to do in your garden this September according to the experts
+9 Important jobs to do in your garden this September, according to the experts

 With summer drawing to a close, there's much to be done in your outdoor space to get it ready for the cold months ahead

-You may have already completed all your essential summer jobs earlier in the season but as the weather starts to turn there's a whole host of new tasks to be done to get your garden ready.
-So garden trends aside, you're going to want to get started on transforming your garden to prepare it to survive whatever winter brings.
+While you may have already completed all your essential summer jobs earlier in the season, there's a whole host of new tasks to be done to get your garden ready for the next season.
+Putting garden trends aside, you'll want to get started on transforming your garden to ensure it survives whatever winter brings.
+Hint: lots of rain and cold.

-We spoke to several gardening experts to find out what jobs they recommend getting done this month and why they're so important.
+With that in mind, we consulted our gardening experts to determine which tasks they recommend completing this month and why they're so important.

-Taking steps to sort out your garden differs depending on the season you're planning on doing it in.
-For example in summer, say key August gardening jobs, it may entail a lot more watering and planting whereas in autumn and winter, you'll want to prioritise preparing and protecting your plants for the more aggressive weather.
+Taking steps to sort out your garden depends on the season in which you plan to do it.
+For example, in summer, key August gardening jobs may entail a lot more watering and planting, whereas in autumn and winter, you'll want to prioritise preparing and protecting your plants for the more aggressive weather.

-Here are the seven jobs garden experts recommend you get done to give your garden the best chance of success in the new year.
+Here are the nine jobs garden experts recommend you get done to give your garden the best chance of success in the new year.

 1. Lawn care